Henshall/php-stripe-wrapper/readme.md

 ```

-### Charge an existing customer a one time charge (without creating a new customer).
+### Charge an existing customer (one time charge).
 Use this when you already have a customer - ei, you want to charge an existing customer
 with one one time fee.
+Here we need to retrieve a customer from stripe.
 ```php
 $sw = new StripeWrapper;
 // set secret key and pass to stripe.